antaldaniel/old_music_dataobservatory_eu/content/pillars/music-economy/index.md

 summary = "The Digital Muisc Observatory monitors the music markets with an economic methodology: we not only measure market volumes and prices, but we also measure both demand- and supply side indicators so that we can forecast future market volumes or prices."

 # Tags: can be used for filtering projects.
-tags = ["music demand", "music suppy", "valuations", "pcr", "recommendations", "value gap", "music industry"]
+tags = ["music demand", "music suppy", "valuations", "private copying", "recommendations", "value gap", "music industry"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""